-Subrecipient Partnership Distribution Model where the Economic Development Bank ("BDE" for its acronym in Spanish) will provide production and compliance management and serve as the loan underwriter, administrator and servicer.
-The Economic Development and Commerce Department (DDEC, for its Spanish acronym) will provide marketing and outreach coordination for CCRL.
+Subrecipient Distribution Model where the Economic Development Bank ("BDE" for its acronym in Spanish) will provide production and compliance management and serve as the loan underwriter, administrator and servicer.
+PRDOH and/or the Economic Development and Commerce Department (DDEC, for its Spanish acronym) will provide marketing and outreach coordination for CCRL.